-- The Non-Executive Directors of the Club who act as Chair of the Board, Audit and Risk Committee or the Nomination and Governance Committee; - The manager's executive committee which is comprised of management and staff of the manager with appropriate qualifications, skills and experience in all of the key roles and functions required to effectively operate the club's business and execute its strategy.
+- The Non-Executive Directors of the Club who act as Chair of the Board, Audit and Risk Committee or the Nomination and Governance Committee. - The manager's executive committee which is comprised of management and staff of the managers with appropriate qualifications, skills and experience in all of the key roles and functions required to effectively operate the club's business and execute its strategy. - The Head of Internal Audit (a Charles Taylor employee) performs a significant role for the club and is subject to the individual and senior manager conduct standards.